saranicolesousa/Dynamic-LAB-Consortium-Models-for-Plant-Based-Fermentationls-/README.md

 # Dynamic LAB Consortium Models for Plant-Based Fermentation

-This repository contains the code, notes, and supporting materials developed for a bioinformatics project focused on modeling lactic acid bacteria (LAB) consortia in legume-based fermentation systems.
+This repository contains the code, notes, and supporting materials developed for a bioinformatics project focused on modelling lactic acid bacteria (LAB) consortium in legume-based fermentation systems.

 ## Project Overview